 I’ve been down the writing road for a while.
-Along the way, I’ve learned things that some writers never hear about.
-Here’s some of them:
+Along the way, I learned concepts that some writers never hear about.
+Here was some of them:

 You cannot justify what the reader reads.

 This was probably one of the hardest concepts for me to grasp.

 I spent over a year writing a novel, but my friend Lily got confused about my plot when she read it.
 She liked the idea of it, but the story was too confusing to her.
 It never occurred to me before that something I wrote could baffle another person so much.

 You won’t be there with every reader when they buy your book.
 You can’t sit there with them and explain the book if they get confused.